top of page

 Of course, there are ways that paid ads can be hugely profitable - social media wouldn't be the billion-dollar industry it is if they didn't work.
 But my personal experience is that they only work with already warm, or extremely well-aligned potential customers.

-Linking back to the point above, the best thing is if accounts organically share your content because they LOVE it.
-This is an indirect word-of-mouth recommendation from a warm contact.
-So much nicer than a cold hard sell.
+For most self-employed entrepreneur brands, the best thing is when other accounts organically share your content because they LOVE it.
+This is word-of-mouth recommendation from a warm contact.
+So much nicer than a cold hard sell, and a lot more respectful too.

 This saves you so much time and energy.
-The people who are most likely to actually buy from you are already looking for you, the process is already in motion, half the work is already done.
-You just have to be easy to find.
+The people who are most likely to actually buy from you are already looking for you, the process is already in motion, you just have to be easy to find.

 Picture the crowds at Glastonbury.
 Three businesses are all selling peach flavoured water there.